A smooth summation of Ramanujan expansions

 Then for these functions $F$, from $\exists \WintnerT\, F$ and $\supporto(\WintnerT\, F)\subseteq [1,Q_F]$, Lemma 2 equation $(8)$ entails

-where now $Q_F\in \N$ {\stampatello might be non-prime}; in this case, we may substitute $Q_F$ with biggest prime $P\le Q_F$, say $P_F$, using the property of the {\stampatello irregular series}, compare Remark 6, of being constant w.r.t. $P\in \Primes$ as long as $P\ge Q_F$.
+where now $Q_F\in \N$ {\stampatello might be non-prime}; in this case, we may substitute $Q_F$ with biggest prime $P\le Q_F$, say $P_F$, using the property of the {\stampatello irregular series}, compare Remark 6, of being constant w.r.t. $P\in \Primes$ as long as $P\ge P_F$. \enspace Notice : if $\WintnerT \,F=\0$, then $Q_F=0$ gives the expected empty sum over $q$ inside $\FAI$.

 We call this {\stampatello equation} $\FAI$ from the $F=A_F-I_F$ {\stampatello analytic-irregular decomposition of our fixed } $F\in \C^{\N}_{\hbox{\stampatello fin-win} }$, where

 is the, {\stampatello say, $F-$analytic part}, that's in fact a Holomorphic function of \enspace $a\in \C$ : $A_F\in \H(\C)$; while, $I_F$ is the, {\stampatello say, $F-$irregular part}, defined $\forall a\in \N$ in terms of {\stampatello irregular series over} the prime $P_F\defineq \max\{ p\in \Primes : p\le Q_F \}$ (we saw above) and we also write $Q_F$ instead of $P_F$ by abuse of notation: